open-telemetry/opentelemetry-specification/specification/logs/logging-library-sdk.md

 Appenders can be created in OpenTelemetry language libraries by OpenTelemetry maintainers, or by 3rd parties for any logging library that supports a similar extension mechanism.
-This specification recommends each OpenTelemetry language library to include out-of-the-box Appender implementation for at least one most popular logging library.
+This specification recommends each OpenTelemetry language library to include out-of-the-box Appender implementation for at least one popular logging library.

 ### Logging to File